-Preheat oven to 375 degrees.
+Preheat oven to 400 degrees.
 Peel sweet potato and cut off each end, creating a flat side.
 Cut into bite size pieces (about 1/2 each cubed) and toss into a medium size mixing bowl.
 Cut off ends and half each brussel sprout, peel off 1-2 outside layers.
 Toss into bowl with sweet potatoes.
-In a small bowl, mix together the garlic, Italian seasoning, and olive oil.
+In a small bowl, mix together the garlic, Italian seasoning, maple syrup, and oil.
 Pour over vegetables in bowl and lightly toss, making sure all vegetables are coated with the oil.
 Spray a 9×13 inch baking dish with olive oil cooking spray, evenly spread vegetables into one layer.
 Sprinkle with salt.
-Bake for 35-40 minutes, until sweet potatoes are tender.
+Bake for 40-45 minutes, until sweet potatoes are tender.

 *You can eat all of this by yourself, or you can split it between 2 people and serve with a side of steamed veggies or side salad.